bbauska/W3Cx-2of5/README.md

 And then, we can use that information to apply CSS stylesheets for how we want it to look.

-So, let's pace that in here.
+So, let's paste that in here.

 We'll do a little more document reformatting, just so things look a little bit better.